 There have been numerous studies and statistics proving that long-term and repeat customers are more productive to a business than new customers!
-Successful businesses must focus on delivering quality customer service that translates to customer loyalty and retention.
+Successful businesses must focus on delivering quality customer service that translates to customer loyalty and retention by having an effective customer service strategy.

 In a 2010 Harvard Business Review article, Mathew Dixon, Karen Freeman and Nicholas Toman state that